Osu!

-Osu!
-(Note: Pronounced variously in English: /ˈoʊsuː/, /ˈoʊs/.) (stylized as osu!) is a freeware rhythm game originally created and self-published by Australian developer Dean Herbert.
+osu!
+(Note: Pronounced variously in English: /ˈoʊsuː/, /ˈoʊs/.) is an open source rhythm game originally created and self-published by Australian developer Dean Herbert as a freeware.
 It was released for Microsoft Windows on 16 September 2007, with later ports to macOS, Linux, Android and iOS.

 The gameplay of osu! is based on the Osu!
 Tatakae!
 Ouendan series of rhythm games, which primarily involves clicking notes, which appear as circles, using a cursor or finger.
 Since the game's release, three other official "rulesets" (game modes)^{[1:38]} have been added, taking inspiration from various games.
-Unlike many rhythm games, levels in osu! are created and uploaded by users, increasing the range and volume of the song library, which is a factor contributing to the game's popularity.
+Unlike many rhythm games, levels in osu! are created and uploaded by users, increasing the range and volume of the song library.
+The game has about daily active users.

 The game has a significant connection to Japanese culture and anime music.
-It has also had effects on the Esports industry—professional gamers use osu! to warm up and practice, and the community frequently organizes tournaments between players.
+The community also frequently organizes tournaments between players.

 Gameplay

-The game awards score based on the judgement obtained for each note, with more score being awarded for better judgements.

-Osu! is a rhythm game with multiple distinct game modes^{[1:38]}.
-If the player misses too many notes, they fail the song and must retry.
-In-game settings, called mods, can change gameplay in different ways—for example, by speeding up the song or increasing the size of circles.
+osu! is a rhythm game with multiple distinct game modes.^{[1:38]} If the player misses too many notes, they fail the song and must retry.
+In-game settings, called mods, can change gameplay in different ways — for example, by speeding up the song or increasing the size of circles.
 Songs are mapped to levels called beatmaps, and the same song can include multiple beatmaps of varying difficulties.
 Some beatmaps, including a tutorial, are bundled with a new installation of the game, but more can be downloaded from the game's website or directly from the game.